Ohio State University, Department of Art

 approach to using 3D software as an expressive tool

-projects for display in the end of the Semester Art &
+artworks in the end of the semester Art & Technology

-virtual spaces of the computer.
-Pencil sketches will serve
+the virtual spaces of the computer.
+Pencil sketches

 Various file formats will permit access to the CNC mill